 Chief Executive Officer (CEO)

 Karen received her undergraduate degree at the University of Technology, Sydney and MBA from the Australian Graduate School of Management, University of NSW, Australia.
-Her passion centres around helping organisations understand the cyber risks they face, whilst overseeing the effective implementation of strategies to protect against ongoing cyber-threats, reducing risk impacts to organisations globally.
+Her passion centres around helping organizations understand the cyber risks they face, while overseeing the effective implementation of strategies to protect against ongoing cyber-threats, reducing risk impacts to organisations globally.

 Chief Technology Officer (CTO)

-Over the last ten years Ben has worked in, led and developed each of the technical capabilities at Nettitude including the professional services, managed services and product development.
+Whilst working at Nettitude he has worked in, led and developed each of the technical capabilities at Nettitude including professional services, managed services, and product development.

 Head of Finance

 Colin joined Nettitude in May 2016.
 Having held various finance positions in a variety of industries, he developed the finance team through a combination of process automation and people development.

 Colin began his finance career as a financial accountant at Scholastic, where he became an ACCA qualified accountant.
 After realizing that he was especially interested in the strategic side of finance, Colin qualified as a management accountant and held roles with a national hotel chain and a machine tools reseller.
 This experience helped him to develop a best-practice approach; skills he has employed to help shape the finance function within Nettitude.